pjreddie/darknet/README.md

   `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416`
    then set the same 9 `anchors` in each of 3 `[yolo]`-layers in your cfg-file

+  * check that each object are mandatory labeled in your dataset - no one object in your data set should not be without label.
+In the most training issues - there are wrong labels in your dataset (got labels by using some conversion script, marked with a third-party tool, ...).
+Always check your dataset by using: https://github.com/AlexeyAB/Yolo_mark

   * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides, on different backgrounds

   * desirable that your training dataset include images with non-labeled objects that you do not want to detect - negative samples without bounded box (empty `.txt` files)